 Environmental Website: No official environmental webpage.
 Related reports are available from the HMRC, University College Cork on request.

-- Marine Environmental Appraisal of an Ocean Energy Test Site in Inner Galway Bay.
-Produced by AQUAFACT International Services Ltd., Galway.
-On behalf of the Hydraulics & Maritime Research Centre, University College Cork.
-April 2010.
+Aquafact (2010) Marine Environmental Appraisal of an Ocean Energy Test Site in Inner Galway Bay.
+Produced by Aquafact International Services Ltd., Galway.
+On behalf of the Hydraulics & Martitime Research Centre, University College Cork.

 Baseline Assessment: Testing of Ocean Energy Buoy at Galway Bay, Ireland

 |Marine Mammals||Field based study (IWDG Sightings).||Cetaceans were recorded between 2008-2010 around the Galway Bay area.||All marine mammals are considered to be able to swim at fast enough velocities so as to be able to avoid the physical actions of the device.||Completed|

 |Birds||Inner Galway Bay Survey of birds.||Monthly observations of species and recording numbers of birds between 1994-2001.||The site of the device provides both feeding and roost sites for most of the species observed.
 The site has important populations of breeding birds; Sandwich Tern and Common Tern.
 The device only affects diving birds such as; sooty shearwater, Great Northern, Black throated and Red Throated Diver, cormorant, shag, red breasted merganser, tern and auk species.
 Any bird that may be drawn into the device will be flushed out with water.
 Gulls were observed feeding on mussels on the device.||Completed|